FAQs - Frequently Asked Questions

-Students must complete a minimum of 158 credit hours and fulfill all degree requirements for both colleges.
+Students must complete a minimum of 158 credit hours (150 if catalog year 2014-15 or later) and fulfill all degree requirements for both colleges.
 Many students find it challenging to complete such a rigorous program in four years.
 To learn more about dual degree opportunities, students should contact their advisor.

 What is the minimum GPA to remain a College of Media major?

 Undergraduate students must maintain a 2.0 overall GPA and earn at least a “C” grade in all major courses.
 Students who do not meet the minimum 2.0 GPA requirement will be placed on academic probation.
 The GPA requirement for minors vary by the specific minor program and are specified on the department’s website.
 Students should consult DegreeWorks or their advisor with questions.